 Aurora Robson + Marshall Coles

-“Plastic pollution is a global health problem, art is a global language..”
+“Plastic pollution is a global health problem; art is a global language.” -Aurora Robson

-Robson’s new body of work is made in collaboration with her husband Marshall.
-Together they are working on solar powered illuminated welded plastic debris sculptures.
+Aurora Robson’s new body of work is made in collaboration with her husband Marshall Coles.
+Together they are working on solar-powered sculptures made of illuminated and welded plastic debris.
 Robson is a multi-media artist known predominantly for her work intercepting the waste stream.
 Her practice is about subjugating negativity and shifting trajectories.